Aircraft On-Board Systems I

 5. Symbolic description of hydraulic system.

-6. Modelling of dynamic properties of the landing flap by means of Matlab-Simulink.
+6. Modelling of properties of the landing flap by means of Matlab-Simulink.

 9. Design of the loading mechanism to the subsonic aircraft.